 We expect to continue to incur significant commercialization expenses related to marketing, manufacturing, distribution, selling and reimbursement activities.
-We are detailing Xtampza to approximately 10,400 physicians who write approximately 60% of the branded extended-release oral opioid prescriptions in the United States with a sales team of approximately 120 sales representatives.
+We are detailing Xtampza to approximately 10,400 physicians who write approximately 60% of the branded extended-release oral opioid prescriptions in the United States with a sales team of approximately 170 sales representatives.
 In addition, we deploy a separate, focused sales team to detail Xtampza to nursing homes, hospices and other institutions treating large populations of the elderly and other patients who need chronic pain relief and have difficulty swallowing.

 We have never been profitable and have incurred net losses in each year since inception.
-We incurred net losses of \$23.1 million and \$15.7 million for the three months ended March 31, 2017 and 2016, respectively.
-As of March 31, 2017, we had an accumulated deficit of \$246.3 million.
+We incurred net losses of \$57.5 million and \$66.6 million for the nine months ended September 30, 2017 and 2016, respectively.
+As of September 30, 2017, we had an accumulated deficit of \$280.6 million.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
 We expect to continue to incur net losses in the foreseeable future as we continue to commercialize Xtampza.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We expect our expenses will increase in connection with our ongoing activities as we:

-- · expand our sales and marketing efforts for Xtampza, including hiring additional personnel to expand our commercial organization; - · expand our regulatory and compliance functions; - · conduct clinical trials of our product candidates; - · continue scale-up and improvement of our manufacturing processes; - · continue our research and development efforts; - · manufacture preclinical study and clinical trial materials; - · maintain, expand and protect our intellectual property portfolio; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - · hire additional clinical, quality control and technical personnel to conduct our clinical trials; - · hire additional scientific personnel to support our product development efforts; - · implement operational, financial and management systems; and - · hire additional selling, general and administrative personnel to operate as a commercial stage public company.
+- expand our sales and marketing efforts for Xtampza, including hiring additional personnel to expand our commercial organization; - expand our regulatory and compliance functions; - conduct clinical trials of our product candidates; - · continue scale-up and improvement of our manufacturing processes; - continue our research and development efforts; - manufacture preclinical study and clinical trial materials; - maintain, expand and protect our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional clinical, quality control and technical personnel to conduct our clinical trials; - hire additional scientific personnel to support our product development efforts; - · implement operational, financial and management systems; and - hire additional selling, general and administrative personnel to operate as a commercial stage public company.

-We believe that our cash and cash equivalents at March 31, 2017, together with expected cash inflows from the commercialization of Xtampza, will enable us to fund our operating expenses, debt service and capital expenditure requirements into 2019.
+We believe that our cash and cash equivalents at September 30, 2017, together with expected cash inflows from the commercialization of Xtampza, as well as proceeds from our ATM offering through October 2017, will enable us to fund our operating expenses, debt service and capital expenditure requirements into mid-2019.
 In addition, we will seek in the future to fund our operations through additional public or private equity or debt financings or other sources, including from net sales of our products.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 If we are unable to obtain financing or increase profitability, the related lack of liquidity will have a material adverse effect on our operations and future prospects.